 The damaged tooth is prepared by eliminating surface structure

-After fabrication the bridge is cemented to the prepared teeth
+After fabrication the crown is cemented to the prepared teeth.

-Crowns restore natural beauty and health of teeth
+Crowns restore the natural beauty and health of teeth.

 PREPARING THE TOOTH AND DENTAL CROWN